oli-e/ml/README.md

 # machine learning

-im learning how to make machine learn :)
+im learning how to make machine learn :smile: